-The Dutch Safety Board confirmed that the crash of flight MH17 was caused by the detonation of a Russian-made 9N314M-type warhead carried on the 9M38M1 missile, launched from the eastern part of Ukraine using a Buk missile system.
+It said the crash was caused by the detonation of a Russian-made 9N314M-type warhead carried on the 9M38M1 missile, launched from the eastern part of Ukraine using a Buk missile system.

 The weapon system used was identified from the damage pattern on the wreckage, as well as fragments of shrapnel found.
 Traces of paint on a number of missile fragments found matched the paint on parts of a missile recovered in the area.

 The Dutch investigators simulated various trajectories of the warhead to establish where it exploded and found that a 70kg warhead best matched the damage observed on the wreckage.

 They showed it exploded about four metres above the tip of the aeroplane's nose on the left of the cockpit, showering the plane with fragments of the warhead.

 The forward section of the plane was penetrated by hundreds of high-energy objects from the warhead, killing the three crew in the cockpit immediately and causing the plane to break up in stages: